Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Understanding the dynamical states of the simulated systems

-Numerical shocks in grid-based schemes are typically spread over 3 cells in the direction of shock normal.
+Numerical shocks in grid-based schemes are typically smeared over 3 cells in the direction of shock normal.
 The shocked surface area has been approximated as the sum of the face area of the cells tagged as shocked (See \citet{Vazza_2017MNRAS}).
-We have further plotted the percentage of area of shocked cell surfaces to the total surface area at $r_{200}$ for the cluster Cl$_2$ for Mach numbers above 2 and for the last 8 Gyr of its evolution (see the Fig.~\ref{mach-sv-sa}).
+We have further plotted the percentage of area of shocked cell surfaces (SCS) to the total surface area at $r_{200}$ for the cluster Cl$_2$ for Mach numbers above $\mathcal{M}>2$ and for the last 8 Gyr of its evolution (see Fig.~\ref{mach-sv-sa}).
 It is also seen in the merging clusters that most of the shocked cell area is actually occupied by the shocks with Mach number between $\mathcal{M}=2-5$ (dashed line in Fig.~\ref{mach-sv-sa}(a)).
-This plot clearly reveals that during merger, shocked cell surface area (SCS) occupies more than 200$\%$ and reaches as much as \footnotemark 400\% in certain most active phases of the total virial surface area of the cluster, with a sharp contrast to the usual shocked cell surface of 100$\%$ percent or less in the cluster in relaxed condition (Fig.~\ref{mach-sv-sa}(a), dotted line).
-Another important observation is that, at the low redshift, the SCS rapidly falls down by about an order of magnitude.
+This plot clearly reveals that during merger, SCS area occupies more than 200$\%$ and reaches as much as \footnotemark 400\% in certain most active phases of the total virial surface area of the cluster, with a sharp contrast to the usual SCS of 100$\%$ percent or less in the cluster in relaxed condition (Fig.~\ref{mach-sv-sa}(a), dotted line).
+Another important observation is that, at low redshift, the SCS rapidly falls down by about an order of magnitude.
 In a relaxed system, Mach number beyond $\mathcal{M}=10$ is hardly reached, whereas, during mergers, surface of strong shocked cells sometimes increase by about $10^2$ folds than that of a relaxed system (see Fig.~\ref{mach-sv-sa}(b)).